djthorpe/remotes/README.md

 Receiving hardware, which you can build yourself.
 The schematics and bill of materials are listed below.

+__Please note this project is in development__

 ## Installation

 This software has been tested on Raspbian Jessie.
-Any linux flavour which provides the `lirc` driver should work fine.
+Any linux which is compiled with the `lirc` module should work fine.
 Firstly, you should add this to your `/boot/config.txt` file in order to load the LIRC (Linux Infrared Control) driver, and then reboot your Raspberry Pi: